-Each year, a significant number of St. Olaf graduates choose to embark upon a full-time service opportunity such as AmeriCorps, Lutheran Volunteer Corps, Peace Corps, Teach for America, or any of dozens of other similar post-graduate programs.
+Each year, a significant number of St. Olaf graduates choose to embark upon a full-time service opportunities.
 These programs provide opportunities to gain experience, explore career interests, develop leadership skills, travel and help strengthen communities as part of a one or two year commitment.
 Positions can be found in a number of areas such as social services, education, environmental sustainability, public health, advocacy and public policy, and community development.
 Visit our general information page to find more about gap year/post-graduate service.
 The Piper Center (Tomson 270) is always eager to assist you in the process of learning about, selecting and applying to post-graduate service programs.